tttmmmyyyy/fixlang/BuiltinLibraries.md

 Creates an empty array with specified capacity.

 #### `fill : I64 -> a -> Array a`
-Creates an array filled with the initial value.
+Creates an array of the specified length filled with the initial value.

 The capacity is set to the same value as the length.

 Example: `fill(n, x) == [x, x, x, ..., x]` (of length `n`).

 #### `find_by : [a : Eq] (a -> Bool) -> Array a -> Option I64`